privacy-scaling-explorations/maci/website/versioned_docs/version-v3.0_alpha/overview/workflow.md

 This registration process is necessary to fortify MACI against Sybil attacks.
 The particular criteria used to allow user signups is customizable, and can be configured using any [SignUpGatekeeper contract](https://github.com/privacy-scaling-explorations/maci/blob/dev/contracts/contracts/gatekeepers/SignUpGatekeeper.sol).
 This contract dictates the criteria a user must pass in order to participate in a poll.
 For example, a user might need to prove ownership of a certain NFT, or that they've received some attestation on EAS, or prove that they have passed some sort of proof-of-personhood verification.
 Note that MACI presumes an identity system where each legitimate member controls a unique private key - MACI does not specifically solve for this, but allows for customization on how this is configured.

+#### Join

+To be able to vote, user has to explicitly join the poll.
+The user submits a new poll public key, new credit balance and a nullifier with ZK proof that the joining is allowed for the user.
+The nullifier testifies that the user hasn't join the poll yet.
+The specifics of the verification process are explained in [pollJoining](/docs/developers-references/zk-snark-circuits/pollJoining) circuit documentation.

 #### Vote